-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. To study digital forensic concepts and the investigative process - 2.
 To learn about the legal issues of digital forensic analysis and the role of investigator. - 3.
 To study the data acquisition, identification and storage of digital Evidence. - 4.
 To Learn the usage of digital forensics tools. - 5.
 To learn E-mail investigation and Mobile device forensics.